 For graduate students only.
 Prerequisites: MGT 610.
 This course is organized around the concept of an integrated Human Resource Management (HRM) system, comprised of multiple managerial activities, designed to influence a set of critical employee behaviors.
-Students will critically evaluate support subsystems from a cost-benefit and legal perspective and learn to align HRM solutions with business strategy and the realities of labor markets. (\fall and spring semesters)
+Students will critically evaluate support subsystems from a cost-benefit and legal perspective and learn to align HRM solutions with business strategy and the realities of labor markets. (spring semester)